AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 * Iterations

-## Updates that also appear on higher-rank objects
+## Updates that also appear on higher-ranking objects

-Comments, replies, or system updates of certain objects also appear on the Updates section of higher-ranked objects.
+Comments, replies, or system updates of certain objects also appear on the Updates section of higher-ranking objects.

 For example, when you add an update to a task, the update appears on the Updates section for the task and on the Updates section for the project containing the task.